ccao-data/data-architecture/dbt/models/default/docs.md

 ***UNVALIDATED: DO NOT SHARE DATA FROM THIS VIEW***
 ---
 Parcel-level exemption amounts in EAV.
 PINs will only have a row in this view if they have exemptions for a given year.
+Exemption EAV amounts can indicate either a current-year exemption or a Certificate of Error.
+`default.vw_pin_exe_long` can be used to disambiguate between the two.

 **Primary Key**: `year`, `pin`
 {% enddocs %}